cozy/cozy-stack/docs/konnectors.md

 single thread or application.
 But NaCl is [no longer maintained](https://bugs.chromium.org/p/chromium/issues/detail?id=239656#c160) and ZeroVM has some severe limitations, so, it won't be used.

+## TODO

+- [ ] How to install and update the konnectors?
+- [ ] Are the konnectors installed once per server or per instance (in the VFS like client-side apps)?
+- [ ] One git repository with all the konnectors (like now), or one repos per konnector?
+Same question for package.json
+- [ ] What API to list the konnectors for My Accounts?
+- [ ] What workflow for developing a konnector?
+- [ ] How are manager the locales?
+- [ ] What about weboob?
+- [ ] What roadmap for transforming the konnectors-v2 in konnectors-v3?
+- [ ] What format for the konnectors manifest?
+- [ ] What permissions for a konnector?
+- [ ] For konnectors that import files, how can we let the user select a folder and have an associated permission for the konnector in this folder (and not anywhere else on the virtual file system)?
+- [ ] Can we associate the data retrieved by a konnector to a "profile"?
+The goal is to allow a client-side to have a permission on this profile and be able to read all the data fetched by a given konnector (or is tied to an account)?
+- [ ] Analyze the konnectors node_modules
+    - no compiled modules currently
+    - xx modules that takes xxx MB
+- [ ] How are persisted the accounts?
+- [ ] How is executed a konnector?
+In particular, how the credentials are given to the konnector?